- What We Do

 |Fiscal Year 2014||$39.5 million||17,256 MT|

 |Fiscal Year 2013||$8.8 million||4,220 MT|

 |Title II Development||----||----|

-Note: Food Security Situation information provided by the UN as of August 2014.
+Note: Food Security Situation information provided by the UN and FEWS NET as of October 2015.